Diagnosing Simulation and Hardware Barriers to Cross-Size Transfer in Equivariant Quantum Reinforcement Learning: Foundations and Related Work

 \section{Foundations and Related Work}

 This work is motivated by three principles central to combinatorial optimization and learning theory: \emph{symmetry}, \emph{locality}, and \emph{generalization}.
-These principles guide our use of Equivariant Quantum Circuits (EQCs) in scalable quantum reinforcement learning (QRL).
+These principles guide our use of Equivariant Quantum Circuits (EQCs) in scalable QRL.
 Below we review their role and the associated literature.